 Hi, hola!
 Today I want to share a quick recipe for a drink I’ve been really enjoying this past week, homemade oat milk.
 You can of course purchase it from the the store, but if you make it at home you’ll know exactly what has gone into it.
 I used to buy it but after reading the ingredients list I was motivated to start making my own.
 It isn’t exactly as the one I used to buy, but it is healthier and it doesn’t have anything I don’t want in my body.

-The recipe is quite simple and I’ll also give you some variations that, though they take a little longer, will add more nutrition and flavours.
+The recipe is quite simple to make with the best ingredients and a top-notch blender and I’ll also give you some variations that, though they take a little longer, will add more nutrition and flavors.
 But before we get to the recipe I’d like to answer a very important question I’ve received regarding oats and oat flour.

 Are oats gluten and/or wheat free?